 Cambridge Assessment International Examinations (CAIE) & Pearson Edexcel are the world's largest providers of international education programmes and qualifications for 5-19 year olds.
-Universities, education providers and employers recognise these qualifications across the world.
-At CIS students in Year 9 embark on IGCSE/GCSE courses that include English Language, Mathematics Physics, either Chemistry or Biology or both and one Humanities as mandatory in addition to three Optional subjects.
+These qualifications are recognised by universities, education providers and employers across the world.
+At CIS students in Year 10 embark on IGCSE/GCSE courses that include English Language, Mathematics Physics, either Chemistry or Biology or both and one Humanities as mandatory in addition to three Optional subjects.